 What do you get when you mix a cannibal pie maker, a preacher's wife and a Transylvanian servant?
 Just a few of the roles rising triple threat comedienne Missy Grynkiewicz has mastered.
-After being picked up by Pandora radio from her Realize Records debut CD, “Miss Representation,” and making the first round Grammy list, Missy is becoming closer to establishing herself as one of the nation's favorite stand -ups.
-"Look at my House" the Artist's new single, set for release in December, is a hilarious parody of the Karmin Youtube sensation "Look at Me Now".
+After and a stint on the CBS morning show, having her Realize Records debut CD, “Miss Representation" picked up by Pandora radio and making the first round Grammy list, Missy is establishing herself as one of the nation's favorite female stand -ups.
+"J@!$um (In Your Hair)" the Artist's new single, set for release in March 2014, is a hilarious parody of the Pink Hit "Glitter".

 Born and raised in Salisbury, Maryland and Milford, Delaware, an introverted Missy started acting and singing at the early age of three years old when Grynkiewicz’s mom forced her into a church choir in an effort to alleviate the bashfulness.
 It worked.
 Missy began acting and singing all through school, but ultimately abandoned performing as an adult, opting instead for a career in teaching.
 “When I started teaching, people would always say things like, 'I love your class because you’re funny.'
 I thought if I can make English or Psychology 101 funny, maybe there is something to this,” says Missy.
 While teaching, Missy was approached about auditioning for a musical theatre production; she did the audition and received her first professional role at the age of thirty eight.
 When asked about the worst thing that has happened to her during a performance, Missy says, “It was the final performance for Rocky Horror and someone packed my costume away.
 Right before the big ending number, I found myself running around backstage naked.
 And to be clear I am 40 and naked.
 That's a really special kind of naked.”
 To date Missy has performed in over twenty shows and has directed many, including directing and starring in the intense production Sweeney Todd.